FrancesCoronel/personal-website-v3/site/content/adventures/2016-02-28-monarchs-hack-the-campus.md

 ---
 title: Monarchs Hack the Campus
 description: Join us as we build apps, hardware, and community in Silicon Harbor.
-Yeah, we’ll be hacking for 36 hours straight, but we’ll take a chill pill or two.
-And whether you’re a seasoned veteran or just getting started, we’ve got your back​ every step of the way.
+Yeah, we'll be hacking for 36 hours straight, but we'll take a chill pill or two.
+And whether you're a seasoned veteran or just getting started, we've got your back​ every step of the way.
 date: 2016-02-28
 image: https://i.imgur.com/28uEW41.png
 aliases: